AkshayAnil1080/voice_assistant/README.md

 # this is one of my pyhton project

-i have created my assistant jarvis which react on three commands for yours.
+i have created my assistant jarvis which react on three commands for you.
 1. if u say "HEY JARVIS"
-   he will reply bach as "HELLO SIR"
+   he will reply back as "HELLO SIR"

 2. tell him: